 Once you have qualified there are a number of different careers open to you.
 Everybody needs to undergo a period of vocational training whatever branch of dentistry they initially take up.
 Advice to help you make the appropriate choice is available from your tutor as well as other members of staff.

-In 2015 99% of our BDS students secured a Dental Foundation Training (DFT) placement, ensuring that we have one of the strongest BDS employability records among our competitor dental schools in the UK.
+In 2017 100% of our BDS students secured a Dental Foundation Training (DFT) placement, ensuring that we have one of the strongest BDS employability records among dental schools in the UK.

 - Specialist Dental Practice